keeema/bobril-samples/articles/05_bobril-bobril-build.md

 ### Basic commands

-bb2 - Runs build in interactive mode.
+bb - Runs build in interactive mode.
 Distribution is available on self-hosting server on http://localhost:8080.
 Files are served from memory.
 Build information are available on [http://localhost:8080/bb](http://localhost:8080/bb).
 It also runs tests.
 To start another testing agent point any browser to [http://localhost:8080/bb/test](http://localhost:8080/bb/test).
 If you want to debug tests open [http://localhost:8080/test.html](http://localhost:8080/test.html), any failed asserts throws exceptions so it is easy to stop on them.

-bb2 -h, --help - Basic bobril-build help
+bb -h, --help - Basic bobril-build help

-bb2 <command> -h - Help for specific command
+bb <command> -h - Help for specific command

 ### Tests

 Bobril-build runs test files with suffix *spec.ts*.
 It automatically provides jasmine.d.ts to these spec files.

-bb2 test [options] - Just runs test once in chrome.
+bb test [options] - Just runs test once in chrome.

 #### Options